topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

     }
     ```
 2. Verify and upload the "vcp4LED.ino" file to the VCP-G.
-3. If the upload gets stuck in an infinite uploading state, it may be due to the FWDN mode not being activated.
+3. If the upload process gets stuck in an infinite uploading state, it is because the FWDN mode is not activated.
 To resolve this:
     1. Disconnect the power cable from the VCP-G board.
     2. Press and hold the FWDN switch.
     3. Reconnect the power cable while continuing to hold the FWDN switch.